Yankees hit 'a low point' as offense drags New York into AL East basement

-Yankees fall to last in AL East and their lifeless offense has season in jeopardy — 'It's a low point'
+Yankees fall to last in AL East as their lifeless offense has season in jeopardy — 'It's a low point'

 On Tuesday, the Yankees mustered just two hits and fell to 1-4 since the All-Star hiatus with a 5-1 loss to the Los Angeles Angels.
-Mickey Moniak gave Los Angeles an early lead with a two-run home run in the bottom of the first inning and the Angels never looked back, adding another run in the third inning via a Domingo German wild pitch and two more in the fifth inning thanks to a triple from Shohei Ohtani and a single from Moniak.
+Mickey Moniak gave Los Angeles an early lead with a two-run home run in the bottom of the first inning, and the Angels never looked back, adding another run in the third via a Domingo Germán wild pitch and two more in the fifth, thanks to a triple from Shohei Ohtani and a single from Moniak.

 For New York, Gleyber Torres’ solo blast in the top of the third inning marked the only run of the night.